fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ----

-- Agile/SCRUM : main diffrence with Waterfall / V-cycle
+- Agile/SCRUM, main diffrence with Waterfall / V-cycle:
 **The user (the client) participes to the project development cycle - no tunnel effect**
 .

-- Agile/SCRUM : the real added value
+- Agile/SCRUM, a real added value:
 **SCRUM translated informal best practices into a formal methodology : inspiring values, renamed roles and fancy ceremonies**

 ----